aatishb/patterncollider/README.md

 ### Pattern Settings

 **Symmetry**: Selects the amount of rotational symmetry of the pattern.
 Higher = more sets of parallel lines / ribbons.
 Patterns with a n fold symmetry contain places where the tiling looks the same if you rotate it by 360/n degrees.
+The pattern will be quasiperiodic for all symmetry values except 3, 4, and 6.

 **Pattern**: Controls the offset of each family of lines from the center of the grid.
 When pattern = 0 or 1, more than 2 lines intersect at a point, and this results in polygons with more than four sides in the tiling patterns.
 Interesting things happen when pattern = 0.5 or pattern = 1 / symmetry.